 Today I’m the featured blogger on the Honeyville blog.
 Honeyville makes wonderful blanched almond flour that I use in all recipes that require almond flour.
 It has a wonderful taste and texture – perfect for baking!
-You can buy Honeyville Almond Flour on Amazon.com – well worth it!
+You can buy Honeyville Almond Flour* for the best price on the Honeyville website – well worth it!

 My blog post over on the Honeyville blog is about how I’m trying to find some good holiday cookie ideas – I’ve started to experiment now in preparation for holiday entertaining and cookie swaps.

 I shared a recipe I doctored a bit from Lexi’s Clean Kitchen for Linzer Torte Thumbprint Cookies.
 I found them extremely easy to make and I love that they’re made gluten free using delicious almond flour.
 I also love how beautiful these cookies look and hope to improve my technique with time.

 In case you’re not familiar with Linzer cookies, basically a Linzer Torte is a buttery dough filled with black currant or raspberry preserves (American style).
 Personally the cookie reminds me of a Hamantaschen, a cookie traditionally eaten to celebrate Purim, a Jewish holiday.

 To give my preserves a little added nutrition, I added soaked chia seeds.
 It didn’t change the texture of the cookie and the preserves were just as delicious whether the chia seeds were included or not.
 Feel free to take some creative license when it comes to the filling too – why not put some chocolate spread or other preserve flavors?
 The sky’s the limit!

 I hope you enjoy this recipe for Gluten Free Almond Flour Linzer Torte recipe – follow it closely and you’ll wind up with a soft-baked, ultra-moist cookie with a sweet jelly filling.
 Yum!
 Yum!
 Yum!